Asthma Inhalers

 People with very severe asthma may be prescribed injections every few weeks.

 Some people recommend complementary therapies such as acupuncture, homoeopathy, dietary supplements, ionisers, and traditional Chinese herbal medicine.
-According to the NHS, there is little evidence that these treatments help.
+However, there is little evidence that these treatments help.

 Breathing exercises such as the Papworth method and Buteyko method have been found to help improve symptoms and reduce the need for reliever medication in some people.
-These should not replace your medicine.
+However, these techniques should not replace your medication.

 -